-  The KSUSM Contract has three sections: Reading List, Plagiarism Policy, and Ethics Statement.
+The KSUSM Contract has three sections: Plagiarism Policy, Ethics Statement, and Reading List.
 Please review these carefully, as they protect both your credibility and ours.
 Violation of these policies is also grounds for your termination so it is in your best interest to understand them.
 If you have questions, don’t hesitate to talk to your editor, manager, or advisers.

 In terms of the law, if the plagiarized work is then published in a KSU Student Media publication or broadcast, that is called copyright infringement.
 These rules apply to staff of the newsroom, production, and advertising, as well as Peak Magazine, Share Art & Literary, and Owl Radio.

 Any person caught committing plagiarism and/or copyright infringement will face the following disciplinary action(s):

 - The employee will be immediately fired from the organization and will never be permitted to work for the organization again.